aiondemand/aiod-enhanced-interaction/api/README.md

     - `Alibaba-NLP/gte-large-en-v1.5`: To download the specific model from the HuggingFace
     - `<PATH_TO_LOCAL_MODEL>`: To load the weights of GTE large model from the local path on your machine / in the container
 - `MODEL_BATCH_SIZE`: Number of assets model can compute embeddings for in parallel
+- `CONNECTION_NUM_RETRIES`: Number of failed retries to perform when attempting to communicate with other services (AIoD, Milvus, Ollama)
+- `CONNECTION_SLEEP_TIME`: Number of seconds to wait in between retries to contact other services
 - `MILVUS__URI`: URI of the Milvus database server. *(Is overwritten in docker-compose.yml)*
 - `MILVUS__USER`: Username of the user to log into the Milvus database *(Is overwritten in docker-compose.yml)*
 - `MILVUS__PASS`: Password of the user to log into the Milvus database *(Is overwritten in docker-compose.yml)*